Bernstein-Type Bounds for Beta Distribution: Introduction

 \subsection{Contribution}

-Below we informally summarize the results of this work: \begin{itemize} \item \textbf{Optimal Bernstein-type concentration inequality}.
-We give a closed-form bound with the value of $v$ matching the variance (best possible) and the optimal value of $c$. \item \textbf{Novel useful recursion for central moments} of the Beta distribution, with coefficients linear in the moment order.
-In our proof it is used to estimate the growth of central moments, and subsequently the moment generating function (Bernstein's condition).
-Furthermore, this formula addresses the lack of a simple closed-form formula for higher-order moments. \item \textbf{Implementation and numerical evaluation}.
-We demonstrate that the bounds from this work are numerically better, particularly for skewed distributions seen in applications.
-The implementation code is shared. \end{itemize}
+The contributions of this work are as follows: \begin{itemize} \item \textbf{Optimal Bernstein-type concentration inequality}.
+We establish an exponential concenration bound \eqref{eq:bernstein} with $v$ that matches the variance (which is optimal) and, respectively, the optimal value of $c$ which depends on the ratio of the third and second moment.
+This bound is shown optimal in the regime of small deviations. \item \textbf{Useful recursion for central moments} of the Beta distribution: it is of order 2 with coefficients linearly dependent on the moment order.
+This formula addresses the lack of a simple closed-form formula for higher-order moments.
+We use it to estimate the moment generating function. \item \textbf{Implementation and numerical evaluation}.
+Symbolic algebra software has been used to validate numerical comparison, and a numerical evaluation is provided to illustrate the new bounds.
+The code snippets are shared in the paper, and the evaluation is also shared as a Colab notebook~\cite{mskorski_beta}. \end{itemize}